 Todd Pederson holds an MFA degree in poetry from Hamline University.
 His work is featured in the mnLit What Light program (www.mnartists.org), and “What Light,” an anthology that collects the work of 27 Minnesota poets.
 His criticism appears in online editions of the Rain Taxi Review of Books (www.raintaxi.com).
 Todd lives in Eden Prairie with his wife and two children, whom he thanks for their patience and inspiration.

-Sleet Lady has been nominated 110 times for a Pushcart Prize.
+Sleet Lady has been nominated 113 times for a Pushcart Prize.
 Rumor has it Sleet Lady nominated herself for the Nobel Prize, twice.
-And, she loves to tell the story of how she was at the bar with Hemmingway when he penned his famous one-line short story.
-Sleet Lady pioneered NASA's new top-secret poetry project, Flying Pearls, recently cancelled due to budget cuts, and is now busy developing a new cryptocurrency, Sleetcoin.
-Sleet Lady was reportedly on everyone's short list as a VP running mate but declined due to other commitments.
+And, she loves telling the tale of sitting at the bar with Hemingway when he penned his famous one-line short story.
+Sleet Lady pioneered NASA's new top-secret poetry project, Flying Pearls, until it unfortunately was cancelled due to budget cuts, and is now busy developing a new cryptocurrency, Sleetcoin.
+Sleet Lady was always interested in American politics and claims to be one of the first American women cartoons to vote.
+She has worked as a medic in numerous wars and conflicts around the globe and was happy to serve as a volunteer frontline worker offering vaccinations to her fellow cartoons.
+Sleet Lady is also a midwife and well versed in the herbal arts.